 This changes the position of the lens elements, which in turn results in a change of focal length.

 Focus breathing is a phenomenon that occurs when a film camera or lens focuses on a subject and then refocuses to another subject.

 This occurs because the focal plane of any lens is not flat.
 It curves in and out.

 When a camera is focused on a subject, the distance from the camera to the subject as measured from the focal plane (where the light rays cross) differs from when the camera is focused on another subject that is closer or farther away.

 Focus breathing is not a new issue, but it’s something that has become more prevalent with the rise of DSLRs and other small cameras used for filmmaking.

 While the shallow depth of field (DOF) these cameras afford you is great for separating subjects from their backgrounds, if we’re not careful it can impact your shots in undesirable ways.

 What Is Focus Breathing?

-Focus breathing is a common phenomenon in film production.
-It can be very disturbing for viewers and is one of the biggest complaints some viewers have about movies.
+Focus breathing, also called “lens breathing”, is a common phenomenon in film production.
+It is one of the biggest complaints some viewers have about movies.

 In film production, focus breathing is the effect of changing the focal distance of your lenses during a shot.